Usage › Pre and Post Loader Scripts¶

 - Extracts the port number

-Add the code below to your new file /usr/local/include/csf/post.d/ports-blacklist.sh
+Add the code below to your new file /usr/local/include/csf/post.d/ports-blacklist.sh and save.

 #!/bin/sh